cesullivan99/trail-recommender/DESIGN.md

 ## User interface

 Eventually, I will provide the trail recommender with an aesthetically pleasing UI (this will be done with a tool like PySimpleGUI).
-For the time being, however, it will simply take user input as a Python program.
+For the time being, however, it will simply take user input with basic Python I/O.

-The user will input the name of their favorite home trail and the name of the region they're intested in, and the program will output the five trails in that region that are most similar to the user's favorite home trail.

 ## Inputs and outputs